dramforever/vscode-ghc-simple/README.md

 When reporting an issue please also attach relevant log output, ideally (but not necessarily) from a fresh start (`Developer: Reload Window` command) to reproduction of the bug.
 You can also check there when things go unexpectedly.

-### Commands
+## Commands

 - `vscode-ghc-simple.restart`: Restart GHCi sessions

-    vscode-ghc-simple currently lacks a way of detecting changes of critical configuration files such as `stack.yaml` or `*.cabal`.
-Run this command whenever, had you been running GHCi manually, you would restart it.
+    vscode-ghc-simple tries to watch for changes in crucial configuration files.
+If however it does not work and the sessions use stale configuration, you can use this command to manually restart the GHCi sessions.

-### Configuration options
+## Configuration options

 - `ghcSimple.feature.*`: Feature switches